compulim/actioncam-timelapse/README.md

 # actioncam-timelapse

-This Node.js script will encode a JPEG sequence from Sony ActionCam into a HEVC (h.265) video with hardware acceleration by Intel QuickSync, at quality 25 and framerate of 30.
+This Node.js script will encode a JPEG sequence from Sony ActionCam into a HEVC (h.265) video with hardware acceleration by Intel QuickSync via DirectX 11, at quality 25 and framerate of 30.

+If you are not using Windows, you will need to modify this script.

 # How to use